 - Contingency fee.
 A personal injury lawyer is most likely to charge you a contingency fee, which is a percentage of the award or settlement you receive as a result of the attorney’s work on your case.

-If you and the lawyer agree the firm will take your case, you’ll be asked to sign a fee agreement stating the percentage of your award to be deducted for attorney fees.
+If you and our Frederick personal injury lawyer agree the firm will take your case, you’ll be asked to sign a fee agreement stating the percentage of your award to be deducted for attorney fees.
 The percentage the firm charges you will be based on:

 - The fee normally charged in your area